-Below are the warning symbols used throughout the manual and explanations of their meanings.
+Below, you can see the warning symbols used throughout the manual and their meaning.

 The sign denotes important information that is not directly related to safety, but that the user should be aware of.

 The sign indicates important safety precautions the user should follow.